 Some of the perceived advantages that Digital Scrapbooking has over paper only scrapbooking include:

-- All of your scrapbooking supplies are right on your computer making organising and cleaning up a piece of cake;
+- All of your scrapbooking supplies are right on your computer making organising and cleaning up a piece of cake.
+Got a laptop?
+Change from the dining table to the coffee table in seconds.

-- Layouts can be saved progressively for completion later as needed, perfect when nap times are done;
+- Ctrl+s … Layouts can be saved progressively for completion later as needed, perfect when nap times are done.

 This is one of my favourite photographs of my older son’s eye lashes; he used to have all the young ladies commenting on how long they were when he was little.
-His lashes are still quite long and he still gets noticed but the young ladies don’t necessarily tell him anymore now that he’s almost a man.
+His lashes are still quite long and he still gets noticed but the young ladies don’t necessarily tell him any more now that he’s a young man.

 That being said, this page was created as part of an exercise that I did for a guest designer spot on a website many years ago.